Malik577/AIN-2002-PORJECT/README.md

 ### Model Training
 A logistic regression model is trained using Stratified K-Fold cross-validation.
 The model is evaluated using ROC AUC score and Mean Squared Error (MSE) metrics on both the training and validation sets.

-### Bootstrap Analysis
-Bootstrap resampling is employed to estimate confidence intervals for the AUC score.

-### Feature Generation
-New features are generated, which might potentially enhance the model performance.
-The model is then retrained using these new features.

 ### Final Model Training and Predictions
 The logistic regression model is retrained on the full dataset.
 The model's predictions are saved into 'submission_1.csv'.